dgaydukov/cert-aws/sa/files/sa.md

 Aws account and creator don't own network.
 For any changes there should be voting process between all network members.
 Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
 Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
 Port depends on blockcahin framework you are using.
 Yet this link is private, so members should have vpc and use vpc PrivateLink to access blockchain endpoint.
 AWS Blockchain Templates - you can run Ethereum/Hyperledger on ECS cluster or in ec2 using docker and have full control (compare to managed blockchain where you don't have access to ec2 machines).

-###### GuardDuty
-Threat management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpcFlowLogs/dnsLogs using ML.
-It's regional service, so all collected data is aggregated/analyzed within region.
-It doesn't store any data, once data is analyzed it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.
-You should first enable GuardDuty, you can also assign admin account (it can assume 2 roles to administer your GuardDuty).

 ###### Secrets Manager
 SM allows you to rotate/manage/retrieve db credentials, API keys, and other secrets throughout their lifecycle.
 You can encrypt secrets at rest using kms (you can choose your own, otherwise SM create new kms for you).